Master the basics in this graphic design course

-In 14 weeks you’ll master the basics of graphic design by learning about the elements and principles of design, colour theory and typography.
-Then gain the practical skills by using Adobe Illustrator to design a logo and corporate identity, create layouts (poster and ads) and apply your digital design skills to create social media images.
+You’ll then gain the practical skills by using Adobe Illustrator to design a logo and corporate identity, create layouts (poster and ads) and apply your graphic design skills to create social media images.
 Better yet, it’s been designed by our on-campus lecturers, so you get to benefit from their years of experience, expertise and proven ability to develop award-winning talent.
 FREE Adobe Creative Cloud and eBook included for the duration of the course!

 Course creators: Our incredible full-time lecturers